test_partial_digest, a FORTRAN90 code which can generate example cases of the partial digest problem.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-CITIES, a FORTRAN90 library which carries out various computations involving the locations or relative distances of cities on a map.
+CITIES, a FORTRAN90 code which carries out various computations involving the locations or relative distances of cities on a map.

 CITIES, a dataset directory which defines the locations or relative distances of cities on a map.

-COMBO, a FORTRAN90 library which carries out various combinatorial computations.
+COMBO, a FORTRAN90 code which carries out various combinatorial computations.

-DISTANCE_TO_POSITION, a FORTRAN90 program which estimates the positions of cities based on a city-to-city distance table.
+DISTANCE_TO_POSITION, a FORTRAN90 code which estimates the positions of cities based on a city-to-city distance table.

-PARTIAL_DIGEST, a FORTRAN90 program which seeks solutions of the partial digest problem.
+PARTIAL_DIGEST, a FORTRAN90 code which seeks solutions of the partial digest problem.

-SUBSET, a FORTRAN90 library which carries out various combinatorial computations.
+SUBSET, a FORTRAN90 code which carries out various combinatorial computations.